Master of Public Administration Executive Track

 This professional degree provides current and future leaders with analytic and management skills necessary to advance their careers.
 The program is tailored for the life of working professionals, featuring:

-- Schedule flexibility, with courses offered on Saturdays, evenings, and online.
+- Schedule flexibility, with accelerated core courses offered in 5-week Saturday sessions.

 - Options to complete your degree in two years.